-Objectives Risks Actions Monitoring Criteria/Targets Remedial Actions Ensure allocation of sufficient resources for on- going Water Quality and Storm Water Management (E.g. staff, equipment, budget).
-Pollution, odours, erosion and illegal quality of waste water discharge.
+Objectives Risks Actions Monitoring Criteria/Targets Remedial Actions Ensure allocation of sufficient resources for on-going Water Quality and Storm Water Management (E.g. staff, equipment, budget).
+Pollution, odours, erosion and illegal 1.
 Ensure no pollution of any water resources, including surface water, storm water and ground water takes place as a result of any activities on the site.
-Ensure that no water other than storm water be discharged in the storm water system.
-Corrective and preventative measures taken will depend upon the type and extent of erosion and/or degradation occurring.
-All no-go areas must remain demarcated throughout the operational phase.
-Demarcation must be by means of basic fence i.e. standard wooden droppers with 1 to 2 wire strands.
-Should any disturbance i.e. erosion occur within the no-go areas / buffer areas the affected areas should immediately be rehabilitated, and prevention measures must be put in place to ensure that the disturbance does not happen again.
-All alien invasive plant species must be removed and managed on an ongoing basis from the no- go areas.
-Removal of alien invasive plant species must take place according to CapeNature approved methods, having the Audits of operations vs EMPr to identify those requirements that are not being met.
-Responsibility: Landowner/Developer Adequate annual Budgets.
+2. Ensure that no water other than storm water be discharged in the storm water system.
+3. Corrective and preventative measures taken will depend upon the type and extent of erosion and/or degradation occurring.
+Audits of operations vs EMPr and MMP to identify those requirements that are Adequate annual Budgets.
 On-going employment of in house maintenance staff.
 If pollution or erosion is detected immediate action must be taken to contain the pollution or erosion.
 Within 24hours of detection the ECO must be informed of the incident, where after the ECO will conduct a site visit and recommend further rehabilitation methods to be implemented.
 Depending on the type and extent of pollution or erosion that occurred specialists may be contacted to provide specific recommendations.
 An incident report to be compiled and sent to the municipal and relevant governmental authorities.